codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

   * **Revision**: The branch in Git with the resource files.
   * **Path**: The folder in Git with the resource files.
   * **Namespace**: For the quick start, we'll define a namespace for the application, entitled `demo-dev`.
-  * **Auto-create namespace**: If you defined a namespace, select this to ensure that the namespace is created if it doesn't exist.
+  * **Auto-create namespace**: If you defined a namespace, select this option to ensure that the namespace is created if it doesn't exist.
   * **Sync Policy**: Change to **Automatic** if needed, and select **Prune resources** to automatically remove unused resources.